gonative-cc/sui-native/bitcoin_executor/README.md

 Bitcoin execution node implementation powered by Sui smart contract.

+This project is submitted to the [Kostas May Hackathon](https://x.com/kostascrypto/status/1918879265677819908)

 ## Components

 1. Bitcoin [Relayer](https://github.com/gonative-cc/relayer/tree/master/bitcoinspv): Go service listening for new blocks, validating and sending to SPV, Walrus and Executor